 The frequency of cyberattacks is on the rise.
-In fact, 66% of businesses say they have experienced a cyberattack in just the past 12 months, and according to the FBI Internet Crime Complaint Center, they found a 20% increase in reported ransomware incidents, with small businesses making up the majority of the victims.
+In fact, 67% of businesses say they have experienced a cyberattack in just the past 12 months.
+According to the FBI Internet Crime Complaint Center, while they found a 5% decrease in in reported ransomware incidents, dollar losses increased significantly by 49%.

 Cyberattacks are also becoming increasingly more sophisticated and challenging to identify.
 Take a look at the most common cyber threats that businesses face to understand how attacks occur.

 - Malware is an umbrella term for malicious software, including the most common threats: viruses, ransomware, and spyware.
 Malware attacks can happen in many ways, including when a user clicks a dangerous link, downloads an unreliable app, or even through a discoverable Bluetooth connection.
 If malicious software is installed on a device, it can infiltrate the network, rendering the system inoperable and/or stealing sensitive data from the hard drive.

 - Password Attacks: This occurs when a cybercriminal obtains your passwords to access your information.
 This attack can either be done through accessing or breaching a password database or by outright guessing.